 Keen Koven WP shoes are hiking shoes available for both men and women.
 These waterproof, lightweight shoes are an excellent choice for anyone who enjoys outdoor activities.

 Most hiking shoes are actually boots, which is why Keen Kovens stand out.
-They actually look and feel more like sneakers, which makes them a great hiking shoe for warmer weather.
+They actually look and feel more like sneakers, which makes them great hiking shoes for warmer weather.

 In this review, we’ll take a look at some of the key features of these shoes as well as their overall performance.

 So, sit back and enjoy, our detailed review of the Keen Koven hiking shoe!
 (I know, it’s just a review, but we like to think they can be fun).

 The upper part of Keen Koven hiking shoes is made of leather and mesh.
 The mesh allows the shoes to breathe, and the leather helps keep the shoes waterproof.

 These shoes also feature the KEEN.DRY waterproof membrane, which does a really good job at keeping water out of the shoes.
 Additionally, such waterproof membranes also help let the sweat out, which is great when things start to get hot and sweaty.
 No shoe is perfect though, so you will still sweat in them, just less than a waterproof shoe without a membrane.

 The outsole of the shoes is made of non-marking rubber, which actually enhances their flexibility.
 This type of outsole makes them suitable for activities other than hiking or climbing, such as playing tennis or even jogging.

 Also, what makes these shoes great for many different activities is their weight.
 At only 1.1 pounds, you will not even notice them on your feet.